12 Best Beaches in Cape Town

 1. Clifton

-Clifton has the very best beaches in Cape Town.
+In my opinion, the Clifton Beaches are the best in Cape Town.

 There are four Clifton beaches, all of which are absolutely beautiful, with white sand, clear water, and views of mountains and luxury homes behind you.
-Clifton 4th beach is always the busiest, because there are fewer stairs and the water is calmer, so it’s better for swimming.
+The first three all have a lot of steps down to the sand, while Clifton 4th doesn’t require as much of a trek to access.

 2. Saunders Rocks Beach

-I’m putting Saunders at number two because it’s my go to beach for a quick dip or a cheeky sundowner.
+I’m putting Saunders Rock Beach at number two because it’s my go to beach for a quick dip or a sunset picnic.
+It’s a small beach with a man made tidal pool on the corner between Sea Point and Bantry Bay, and there’s always a great vibe here in the late afternoon.

 There are no hawkers here, which is nice, but there’s no-one around renting out umbrellas, either, so you’ll need to bring your own if you want some shade.
 There aren’t any toilets or showers, but let’s be honest, everyone just pees in the rock pool.

 You can climb up on the rocks to watch the sunset, or there’s a decent stretch of sand to chill on, too – but the sea tends to be very full of seaweed, so I usually stick to the pool.
-There’s also a ton of parking nearby so it’s rare that you’ll struggle to find a space.
+There’s also a ton of parking nearby so you should be able to find a spot without too much trouble.

 Bali Beach is a 5-minute drive north of Camps Bay, and it’s a bit of a local secret.
 You should be able to find a parking spot along this stretch of Victoria Road, since you’re out of the overcrowded part of Camps Bay, and you should see a sign along the fence for Bali Beach.
 Head down the steps, swish through some long grass, and voila, you’ve just discovered one of Cape Town’s hidden gems.